Domt301/rag_app/README.md

 Common Issues
 	1. Invalid Pinecone API Key or Environment
-	•	Ensure your .env file contains the correct PINECONE_API_KEY and PINECONE_ENVIRONMENT.
+	•	Ensure your .env file contains the correct PINECONE_API_KEY
 	•	Double-check that your Pinecone index exists.
 	2. OpenAI API Errors
 	•	Verify your OPENAI_API_KEY in .env.